Sowing New Seeds

-Maize is the staple food of millions of Africans, but recent droughts have hampered harvests.
+Maize (corn) is the staple food of millions of Africans, but recent droughts have hampered harvests.
 Experts predict that climate change could have a huge impact on food availability and quality in Africa, and water is perhaps the biggest limiting factor to a crop's success.
 The Water Efficient Maize for Africa (WEMA) project is one group working to provide regional farmers with drought-resistant seeds for future food security.
 Will they take root soon enough?

 From small plots to large industrial farms, like this one in South Africa, water is vital for growing maize.
 As climate change affects rainfall, farmers are looking to hi-tech answers such as genetically modified seeds for food security.